CuevasJohn/CuevasJohn.github.io/README.md

 ---

 * Lab 8 Part 2
         Lab 8 part 2 is another favorite of mine because we made a program that checks if numbers are prime or not.
-I never never knew hoe much coding goes into something that sounds so simple.
+I never never knew how much coding goes into something that sounds so simple.
 We did get stuck at some point but we ended up getting through it.
 What surprised me was that the program worked on the first try.
 Nothing better than getting it right the first time.

 ---

 * Lab 12 Part 1
 Finally lab 12 part 1 is my favorite out of all these other labs because we create a gif of a gradient sqaure thats constantly changing colors and moving.
 It's crazy to create that using c++.
 I never knew you could make a gif in c++.
 Every lab I learn something new and this lab made me realize that technology has come a long way.